SSCAP: Self-supervised Co-occurrence Action Parsing for Unsupervised Temporal Action Segmentation: Conclusion

 \section{Conclusion}

-In this work, we have shown that using self-supervised methods in feature learning can effectively improve the performance of unsupervised temporal action segmentation.
-We have also proposed a CAP algorithm that helps model the co-occurrence among sub-actions and can better handle complex activity structures in videos.
-Our approach has achieved SOTA performance on three public benchmarks in unsupervised setting, and even outperform several recently proposed weakly-supervised methods.
-The future direction can be leveraging the deep clustering approaches in further improving the accuracy of the task.
+In this work, we have proposed SSCAP, an unsupervised temporal action segmentation solution that uses self-supervised methods in feature learning and a co-occurrence action parsing algorithm that helps model the correlation among sub-actions and better handle complex activity structures in videos.
+SSCAP has achieved SOTA performance on three public benchmarks in unsupervised setting, and has even outperformed several recently proposed weakly-supervised methods.
+The future direction can be leveraging the deep and hierarchical clustering approaches in further improving the accuracy of the method.